sroopsai/sroopsai/README.md

 Apart from programming I have good experience in working with Cloud Computing :cloud: and Networking :snowflake:.
 Some of technical skills include Python :snake:, Java :coffee:, Azure :cloud:.

-- 🔭 I’m currently working at Ericsson as a Student Intern.
 <!-- - 👯 I’m looking to collaborate on
      - 🤔 I’m looking for help with
      - 😄 Pronouns: ...